 Combination of Several Variants

-Not only one, but two or more of the methods described above can be used in the name creation.
-Thus, organizers get more chances to attract attention of the audience.
+Not only one, but two or more of the methods described above can be used in the headline creation.
+Thus, organizers get more chances to attract the attention of the audience.
 The main thing is not to “overload” the name.

-A brief name is perceived easier than a long one.
+In conclusion, a brief name is perceived as easier than a long one.
 For the webinar name, use up to 10 words.

-The carefully selected name can increase the interest of the visitors to the webinar and influence the number of registrations.
-That is why it is better to invent several variants first and choose the best one afterwards.
+A carefully selected webinar name can increase the interest of the visitors to the webinar and influence the number of registrations.
+That is why it is better to invent several variants first and choose the best one afterward.
 The examples offered above will help to achieve this.